 There are arguments that every leica user comes up with:

 - It’s lightweight and small but still fullframe

 - the purest photography – and minimalism at it’s finest.
 Only a few buttons, but all you’ll ever need.

 - CCD Sensor is actually better with skin tones and colours

 Lets start with the lenses: They are truly legendary.
 Very small, very sharp wide open, loads of micro contrast and built for a lifetime.
 Leica creates a more realistic and natural look than any other camera.
-Even old lenses from the 50ties are optically quite good and add a very classic rendering to your pictures.
+Even old lenses from the 50ties are optically very good and add a classic rendering to your pictures.
 If a Leica user says a lens is rubbish, it still might be better or at least equeal to most other modern lenses.
-I didn’t believe it until I tried.
+I didn’t believe it, until I tried.

 When travelling, hiking or even for small portrait-sessions, I used to carry around a backpack with 3 lenses, tripod, batteries and filters – a total weight up to 6 kilos (13 pounds).
 At my trip to Amsterdam my back hurt every evening.

 The Leica gear is very small, even my biggest Leica Mount lens (which is the „huge“ Zeiss 35 mm 1.4) is smaller than any Canon lens I own – maybe except the Canon pancake.
-I now have a very small bag, countaining 3-4 lenses, camera, SD-Cards, filters and batteries – altogether a little more than 2 kilos (4-5 pounds).
+I now have a very small bag, containing 3-4 lenses, camera, SD-Cards, filters and batteries – altogether a little more than 2 kilos (4-5 pounds).
 For the first time since ages, I was able to carry some hand luggage – thats marvellous!

 The M9 outperforms almost every new DSLR- or Mirrorless-Camera with some exeptions: